zeitspace/ux-writing-session/README.md

 Welcome to the **How to create your own UX writing guide** Zeitspace Session resource page!
 Let's make sure you're all set up.

-If you didn't attend the session in person, you may want to [read the slide deck](https://github.com/zeitspace/web-accessibility-session/blob/master/Resources/Zeitspace%20Session%20-%20Web%20accessibility%20slides.pdf) for a bit of background, but it isn't required.
+If you didn't attend the session in person, you may want to [read the slide deck](https://github.com/zeitspace/ux-writing-session/blob/master/Slide%20Deck/UX%20Writing%20Zeitspace%20Session%20slide%20deck.pdf) for a bit of background, but it isn't required.

 ## Setup

 * We are using Zoom as our online meeting platform.
 It doesn't take long to [install from their site](https://zoom.us/download).
 * We'll share some exercise materials using Google Drive.
 To take advantage of these resources most easily, make sure you can [access Google Drive](https://drive.google.com/).
 * A pencil or pen, and some paper might be handy.

+## UX Writing Guide Template

+We've shared a [skeleton writing guide template](https://docs.google.com/document/d/1-aZb-oMyJHhRwpOeHb3Rik9PALAejVdpF4kVP5wLS60/edit?usp=sharing).
+It pulls together pieces of well-respected, publicly available writing guides (see the Resources section) to provide a framework for starting to build your own.
+It covers voice and tone, as well as grammar and mechanics.
+There are prompting questions and things to think about for many of the sections to help guide your team discussions.

 ## Activity 1 - Voice and tone chart